QUESTIONS ON WALKING ALONGSIDE SOMEONE

 Learning how to communicate thoughts and emotions takes time and practice.
 It doesn’t happen on demand.
 It is a skill both for the young person and whoever is engaging with them.
 If you want to talk to your son about his emotions, you need to develop a safespace for him to share his life with you.
 Telling him that he is not resilient will not help him open up to you.
 Listening and taking his perspective without judgement is more likely to help him open up to you.

 Q6.
-How do we deal with our young adult child (just finish study & currently looking for a job).
-Have a mood swing/depress also earlier this year, now isolate himself in his room most of the time/play games/online watch YouTube.
-Occasionally goes out with friends for tea, or go gym.
-Don’t want/open to talk to family.
-How do we reach out to him and deal with the situation where we think he may need attention.
+How do we deal with our young adult child (just finish study & currently looking for a job), who seems to have mood swings and depression earlier this year, now isolating himself in his room most of the time playing games online/watch YouTube.
+Occasionally goes out with friends for tea, or to the gym.
+Doesn’t want to talk to family.
+How do we reach out to him and deal with the situation where we think he might need help and attention?
 Thank you.

 It’s hard to talk when there is a pressure to open up and when there is an over-emphasis on problems per se.
 While it is crucial that problems get addressed, it is more important to first form a connection where the person feels that he/she matters.
 If conversations make the person feel constantly under scrutiny or that he/she needs help or needs “to be fixed”, the person is likely to disconnect.
 When that happens, it is less likely that any problem get addressed.
 Hence, the priority is to form and sustain connection and take it from there.

 Q7.
-I have a nephew who is angry always with his mom even when his mom was diagnose with cancer, he didn’t feel sad or show concern.
-The possible guess is his mom care and love his younger brother more after his younger brother was born.
+I have a nephew who is always angry with his mom even when his mom was diagnosed with cancer, he didn’t feel sad or show concern.
+We guessed it could be because his mom shows more care and attention to his younger brother.
 This nephew is in his 20s now.
 He just refused to talk to his mom and avoided her most of the time.
-He tries to create problem for her eg. Came back late, won’t inform whereabout, won’t call his mom and even his dad use the the word “her” when refers to his mom.
+He tries to create problem for her eg. Coming home late, won’t inform whereabouts, won’t call his mom and even his dad would use the word “her” when refers to his mom.
 How can I help?